 In a 2015 study frozen shoulder patients had their passive shoulder range of motion tested before and after receiving a general anaesthetic.
 The researchers noted that range of motion improved significantly in every patient whilst they were unconscious.

 The restrictions these patients were experiencing were not related to structural changes to the joint therefore.
 But rather increased tension in the muscular system, or guarding as its known.

 Muscle guarding is a protective mechanism that your central nervous system employs to keep you out of danger.

 Think how you lose the ability to move after breaking a bone for example, or when you pull a muscle.

 Your brain programmes movement in such a way to avoid placing any force through the injured area.
 This is an unconscious process that can’t be overridden.

 What’s interesting about frozen shoulder is that there’s usually no obvious trauma involved.
 People often describe simply waking up in agony and being unable to move their arm as a result.

-What’s certain is that it’s not for shits and giggles.
+What’s certain is that it’s not for fun.

 The shoulder joint relies heavily on the muscular system for stability.
-Because of the large variety of motions required, the joint can’t be stabilised with multiple ligaments like the knee for example.
+The large variety of motions required means the joint can’t be stabilised with multiple ligaments like the knee for example.

 The evidence, albeit circumstantial, points to an inability of the muscular system to maintain the normal function of the joint.
 Your brain responds to this instability by locking the joint down to prevent potential injury.